d-negatu/d-negatu/README.md

 ## 👋 Hello, I’m Dagmawi Negatu

-I am a Computer Science, Mathematics, Cyber Security student with a backgournd in systems programming, distrubted systems, and deep learning.
-I am a growing engineer passionate about solving complex problems and building tools that serve users.
-Seeking an opportunity to join a team with exciting software projects that have potential for great impact and professional development.
+I am a junior Computer Science, Mathematics, and Cyber Security student at Western Carolina University.
+I am seeking an opportunity to join a team with exciting software projects that have potential for great impact and professional development.

 ## Tech Stack